 Grinning, Leena asked, “Now, was that so hard?”

-“As it should.
-You could have said ‘love,’ but we can start with ‘like.’
+“It requires an effort to keep things that matter.
+You should have said ‘love,’ but we can start with ‘like.’
 Let’s cover the door with those barrels.”

 It was Sola.
 Dressed in drab-colored garments, the Healer pulled off his hood as he walked into the room.
 Eva sobbed, unable to control her emotions.
 She ran to Sola and buried her face into his shoulder.

 “My child,” he said while wrapping his arms around her.
-“There was nothing I could do.”
+“There was nothing I could do to save your companion.”

 Eva pushed away from the Healer.
 “I shouldn’t have gone to Casselberry!”